frizzleb/tootsie/README.md

 Execution flow
 --------------

-The job manager pops jobs from a queue and processes them.
+The task manager pops jobs from a queue and processes them.
 Each job specifies an input, an output, and transcoding parameters.
 Optionally the job may also specify a notification URL which is invoked to inform the caller about job progress.

 Supported inputs at the moment: